 - 5.1.1 The Council's Capital Programme is currently funded from the following sources; - Capital Receipts - Prudential Borrowing - Developers Contributions e.g. s106 receipts - Partner contributions - Revenue Contributions/Reserves - Capital Grants e.g. Disabled Facilities Grant - Proportion of Housing Right to Buy receipts - Major Repairs Reserve (for Council Housing investments) - 5.1.2 The Council can recycle capital receipts generated from the disposal of assets back to fund both General Fund and HRA capital projects.
-The Council also has in place a Flexible Use of Capital Receipts Strategy (Approved October 2018) which may be used to support delivery of the Council's Transformation Programme. - 5.1.3 However with limited property available for sale capital receipts are gradually being eroded.
-And with continuing budgetary pressures being placed on the Council's General Fund the ability to use Direct Revenue Financing (use of reserves) is reducing and consequently the Council may need to either find alternative sources or curtail its ambitions for capital spend in future years. - 5.1.4 The Council owns a number of assets including investment properties and through the Asset Management Plan the continuation of holding such assets is reviewed in the light of suitability and sufficiency and decisions are taken on whether to: - Hold and continue to maintain and refurbish them, or - Dispose of and generate a capital receipt for funding the Capital Programme. - 5.1.5 The Council has entered into an agreement with the MHCLG in which the authority will recycle within a rolling 3 year period Right to Buy (RTB) receipts arising from retaining "additional" receipts from RTB disposals into new social housing dwellings within the District.
-There are some rules relating to the total sum allowed per new social housing build project from this new funding source.
-However, the Council currently anticipates all receipts will be utilised on eligible schemes as and when they arise. - 5.2 Prudential Borrowing - 5.2.1 Under the Prudential Framework local authorities are free to make their own judgements as to whether new borrowing is affordable and prudent, subject to a duty to follow agreed professional principles, which are contained within the Prudential Code - 5.2.2 Prudential borrowing to fund capital projects may, depending on the nature of the capital investment bring with it the need to make a charge to revenue to reflect the cost of borrowing.
-The basis for this charge, known as Minimum
+The Council also has in place a Flexible Use of Capital Receipts Strategy (Originally approved October 2018) which may be used to support delivery of the Council's Transformation Programme. - 5.1.3 However with limited property available for sale, capital receipts are gradually being eroded.
+And with continuing budgetary pressures being placed on the Council's General Fund the ability to use Direct Revenue Financing (use of

+- reserves) is reducing and consequently the Council may need to either find alternative sources or curtail its ambitions for capital spend in future years. - 5.1.4 The Council owns a number of assets including investment properties and through on going monitoring of assets and stock condition information, the continuation of holding such assets is reviewed in the light of suitability and sufficiency and decisions are taken on whether to: - Hold and continue to maintain and refurbish them, or - Dispose of and generate a capital receipt for funding the Capital Programme. - 5.1.5 The Council has entered into an agreement with the MHCLG in which the authority will recycle within a rolling 3 year period Right to Buy (RTB) receipts arising from retaining "additional" receipts from RTB disposals into new social housing dwellings within the District.
+The RTB receipts retained, must be applied to fund up to 30% of the capital costs of new build and acquisitions of affordable housing.
+The Council currently anticipates all receipts will be utilised on eligible schemes as and when they arise.

-Revenue Provision (MRP) is set out within the Council's Treasury Management Strategy.
+5.2 Prudential Borrowing

+- 5.2.1 Under the Prudential Framework local authorities are free to make their own judgements as to whether new borrowing is affordable and prudent, subject to a duty to follow agreed professional principles, which are contained within the Prudential Code. - 5.2.2 Prudential borrowing to fund capital projects may, depending on the nature of the capital investment, bring with it the need to make a charge to revenue to reflect the cost of borrowing.
+This includes Minimum Revenue Provision (MRP) and interest.
+The MRP policy that applies to capital decisions funded by prudential borrowing is set out within the Council's Treasury Management Strategy.